bolutifesoftwareengineer68/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script 8 sets no permission to owner and group but gives other users all permission script 9 sets the mode of the file hello to this: -rwxr-x-wx script 10 sets the mode of the file hello the same as olleh’s mode
+script 8 sets no permission to owner and group but gives other users all permission script 9 sets the mode of the file hello to this: -rwxr-x-wx script 10 sets the mode of the file hello the same as olleh’s mode script 11 adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users